-Norfolk Islanders capture bronze medal on Aussie mainland
+Norfolk Islanders claim rare medal on Australian mainland

 He speaks the island’s native language, which is a mix of old English and Tahitian.

-Lead bowler Jones, a former teacher, drivers a taxi on the island, which happens to be a car formerly owned by the author Colleen McCullough.
+Lead bowler Jones, a former teacher, drives a taxi which happens to be a car formerly owned by the author Colleen McCullough.

 The three clearly bristle at their island being run out of the Australian capital, Canberra, under the status of an island territory.